centuryhopper/CustomNugetPackages/HandyBlazorComponents/README.md

     @using HandyBlazorComponents.Utils
     @using HandyBlazorComponents.Models
     @using ModalType = HandyBlazorComponents.Utils.ModalType``

+- Add this to your index.html as a child of your head tag:
+  You should at the latest version.
+In my case at the time of this writing, is ``<script src="https://cdn.jsdelivr.net/npm/sweetalert2@11"></script>``
-- Add this to your index.html:
+- Add this to your index.html after your <script src="_framework/blazor.webassembly.js"></script>:
     ``<script src="_content/HandyBlazorComponents/handyBlazorComponents.js"></script>``

 This package is still actively under development and changes are constantly made so use at your own risk.